The best programming languages for the backend

 What is a runtime environment?

 The execution environment is the core of the runtime environment and provides the framework for executing the program.
-It provides functions for managing processes, threads, memory, and other resources.
+It provides functions for managing processes, threads, memory and other resources.

 The runtime environment is specific to a programming language or platform.
 Each programming language has its own runtime environment that provides specific functions and services.
-Examples of well-known runtime environments include the Java Runtime Environment (JRE) for Java applications, the .NET Framework for C# applications, the Node.js runtime environment for JavaScript, and the Python runtime environment for Python applications.
+Examples of well-known runtime environments are the Java Runtime Environment (JRE) for Java applications, the .NET Framework for C# applications, the Node.js Runtime Environment for JavaScript and the Python Runtime Environment for Python applications.

 -